-- When soil is dug, loosened or turned over, it recovers from the disruption by re-covering with weed growth – both from roots of perennial weeds and seeds of annuals.
+- After soil has been dug, loosened or turned over, it recovers from the disruption by re-covering with weed growth – both from roots of perennial weeds and seeds of annuals.

 - When left uncultivated/undisturbed/no dig, soil has less need to recover and therefore grows less weeds, as shown by a look at Homeacres at any time of year.
 Check out the growing number of no dig gardens and allotments too.

 - No dig soil is full of beneficial organisms and microbes, which help plants to find nutrients and moisture, and convey health to the gardener, for example by feeding his/her gut biome.

 There are always a few new weeds, from seeds blowing in or brought in with composts, and they need removing by hand when small, or hoeing off as tiny seedlings.
 It is a little and often approach.
 Vegetable growing is bountiful and easier when weeding is just a small issue, still necessary but taking less time.
 Mulching to clear soil of weeds in polytunnels is the same story, see my early posts of 2013 for how I mulched a tunnel of weeds, starting here and scroll down halfway.
 See Ferryman Polytunnels for some ideas of structures and prices, and my article on this site.
 See this page in Italian, here.